-In Joseph Addison’s essay on ‘Friendship’ (1888) he writes presciently, ‘Some friend is a companion at the table, and will not continue in the day of thy affliction : but in thy prosperity he will be as thyself and will be bold over your servants.
+In Joseph Addison’s essay on ‘Friendship’ (1888) he quotes from the Holy Bible presciently, ‘Some friend is a companion at the table, and will not continue in the day of thy affliction : but in thy prosperity he will be as thyself and will be bold over your servants.
 If thou be brought low, he will be against thee, and hide himself from thy face.’

 Wow!
 How many of those ‘friends’ I have had!
 Exactly the above observed behavior!